VAALCO Energy, Inc. Announces Preliminary Unaudited Fourth Quarter and Full Year 2022 Results and Provides 2023 Guidance

-/EIN News/ -- HOUSTON, March 31, 2023 (GLOBE NEWSWIRE) -- VAALCO Energy, Inc. (NYSE: EGY, LSE: EGY) ("VAALCO" or the "Company") today reported operational and selected preliminary unaudited financial results for the fourth quarter and full year of 2022.
-On October 13, 2022, VAALCO completed the business combination with TransGlobe Energy, Inc. (“TransGlobe”); as a result, VAALCO’s fourth quarter and full year preliminary 2022 results include the combined assets from the closing day through the end of 2022.
+HOUSTON, March 31, 2023 (GLOBE NEWSWIRE) -- VAALCO Energy, Inc. EGYEGY)) ("VAALCO" or the "Company") today reported operational and selected preliminary unaudited financial results for the fourth quarter and full year of 2022.
+On October 13, 2022, VAALCO completed the business combination with TransGlobe Energy, Inc. ("TransGlobe"); as a result, VAALCO's fourth quarter and full year preliminary 2022 results include the combined assets from the closing day through the end of 2022.

 The financial data presented in this press release for the fourth quarter and year ended December 31, 2022 is preliminary and subject to change in connection with the completion and audit of VAALCO's financial statements for the year ended December 31, 2022.
 VAALCO is unable to file its Annual Report on Form 10-K within the prescribed time period, without unreasonable effort and expense.
 Management continues to work as expeditiously as possible to complete the Form 10-K and believes that it will be in a position to file the report with the SEC and conduct an investor conference call on Thursday, April 6, 2023.